foxdoubt/foxdoubt.io/content/blog/cypress-not-quite-typescript-native/index.md

 <h3 class="blog-subtitle" id="the-problem">The Problem</h3>

-What if your app already contains great functions that you want to use in these helpers rather than writing them from scratch?
+What if your TypeScript app already contains great functions that you want to use in these helpers rather than writing them from scratch?
 Because you cannot import TypeScript modules for use in your tasks, you're out of luck.
-One solution would be to have a separate build step that runs before `cypress` which transpiles your TypeScript into JavaScript and saves it to some output location, then `require` the code from there.
+One solution would be to have a separate build step run before `cypress` which transpiles your TypeScript into JavaScript and saves it to an output location, then `require` the code from there.
 But that would be an inconvenient and error prone dependency.
 Luckily, there's `ts-node`, which exports a function `register` for transpiling TypeScript modules in Node:

 ```javascript
 // cypress/plugins/index.js